vinegarhq/mousse/README.md

 # mousse

-Discord bot to track a few hand-picked Roblox release channels for all available Roblox binaries.
+Discord bot that periodically polls for updates on selected Roblox internal deployment channels